2017 AMS Washington Forum

 Saratoga Springs, NY | March 2016

 The MSISA program traveled with the Millersville Meteorology program to attend the Northeastern Storms Conference in Saratoga Springs, NY.
-A Boston TV meteorologist, an Antarctic weather researcher, and a Southwest Airlines staff meteorologist were just a few of the professionals students could meet with.
-Students also attended poster sessions and presentations.
+A Boston TV meteorologist, an Antarctic weather researcher, and a Southwest Airlines staff meteorologist were just a few of the

 2016 American Meteorological Society's Annual Meeting